-Michael Wacha, barely 16 months removed from his junior year in college, hurled the Cardinals into the franchise's 19th World Series with seven shutout innings as they downed the Los Angeles Dodgers, 9-0, on Friday night at Busch Stadium.
-Wacha dominated the gaudier Dodgers as LA's ace Clayton Kershaw wilted in Game 6 of the National League championship series and the Cardinals won the series, four games to two, in front of 46,899.
-Three rookies got all 27 outs of Game 6 to send the franchise to its fourth World Series in 10 seasons, adding to a winning trend that began back in 2004 -- the same fall Wacha, the series MVP, entered eighth grade.
+Michael Wacha, barely 16 months removed from his junior year in college, hurled the Cardinals into the franchise's 19th World Series with seven shutout innings against the richer, glitzier Los Angeles Dodgers on Friday night at Busch Stadium in front of 46,899.
+Wacha dominated as Dodgers ace Clayton Kershaw capitulated in an overwhelming, 9-0 victory by the host Cardinals in Game 6 of the National League championship series.

-The goals started with winning the division, then winning the National League pennant, and finally claiming the World Series.
+The goal sheet included winning the division, winning the National League pennant and winning the World Series.

-The Cardinals advance to face Detroit or Boston in the 109th World Series, which will start Wednesday in the American League city.
-The Cardinals are 11-7 in World Series play.
+The Cardinals advance to face either Detroit or Boston in the 109th World Series.
+The Cardinals are 11-7 in World Series.

 "They must feel as if the Arch fell on top of them," Vin Scully said during the Dodgers' broadcast of the game.

-The at-bat that tenderized Kershaw was Matt Carpenter's 11-pitch grind with one out in the third inning.
+The at-bat that tenderized Kershaw was Carpenter's 11-pitch grind with one out in the third inning.
 Kershaw tested the Cardinals' leadoff hitter with an assortment of his Cy Young award-winning pitches.
-A 94 mph fastball?
+A 94-mph fastball?
 Fouled off.
-A 75 mph curveball?
+A 75-mph curveball?
 Fouled off.
-An 86 mph slider?
+An 86-mph slider?
 Fouled off.
-A 95 mph fastball?
+A 95-mph fastball?
 Fouled back.
 Carpenter fouled off a total of eight pitches to keep the at-bat alive and keep Kershaw's pitch count growing.
 The Cardinals had already worked Kershaw for 33 pitches through two innings.

 Beltran followed with an RBI single past a shifted infield for the Cardinals' 1-0 lead.
 Beltran took second on Yasiel Puig's ill-advised attempt to throw home and Adrian Gonzalez's muffed catch.